Smashman/MPMB-v13-content-catchup/README.md

 * Subclasses Revisited (`ua_20200512_Subclasses-Revisited.js`)
 * Feats 2020 (`ua_20200713_Feats-2020.js`)
 * Subclasses: Part 4 (`ua_20200805_Subclasses-Part-4.js`)
+* Subclasses: Part 5 (`ua_20201026_Subclasses-Part-5.js`)

 ## Contributing

-Please ensure that there are no existing [pull requests](https://github.com/Smashman/MPMB-v13-content-catchup/pulls) or reservations for the content that you'd like to work on.
+Please ensure that there are no existing [pull requests](https://github.com/Metacomet10/MPMB-v13-content-catchup/pulls) or reservations for the content that you'd like to work on.

 Please use v13 syntax for any contributions.